Lenovo is open and ready for business with System x

 - Documentation CD-ROM

-Note: Cisco Nexus B22 Fabric Extender for IBM Flex System, part number 94Y5350, comes without SFP and SFP+ (small form-factor pluggable plus) transceivers or cables.
+Note: Cisco Nexus B22 Fabric Extender for Flex System, part number 94Y5350, comes without SFP and SFP+ (small form-factor pluggable plus) transceivers or cables.
 They must be ordered separately (see Table 2).

 Supported cables and transceivers